SAP/terraform-provider-btp/docs/data-sources/directory_user.md

 subcategory: ""
 description: |-
   Shows registered users in a directory.
 Users belong to one of the identity providers (IdPs) of the global account.
+  Tip:
+  You must be assigned to the admin or viewer role of the global account, directory.
 ---

 # btp_directory_user (Data Source)

 Shows registered users in a directory.
 Users belong to one of the identity providers (IdPs) of the global account.
+__Tip:__
+You must be assigned to the admin or viewer role of the global account, directory.

 ## Example Usage